 For Kraft Heinz, he says he underestimated what retailers are doing and going through.
 They are intermediaries that are trying to make money.
-Brands are what protects products from them and can be enormously valuable.
+Brands are what protect products from them and can be enormously valuable.
 But most brands are still dependent on these intermediaries.
 The tension between them has increased in the last five years.

-However, some brands are really stable.
+Some brands are really stable.
 They rise 1-2% in unit sales per year.
 Or decrease by about the same amount.
 But there is just not a lot of movement.
 And it has been this way for some brands for 80 years.
 So the volumes are predictable.
 And these businesses tend to have great ROICs.

 However, the margins and price negotiations have become more difficult recently.